kevincuallado/gr0und-s3ct0r.github.io/_drafts/contribute-to-ansible.markdown

 ## Step 1 - Prepare environment

 #### a.
-Setup your fork
+Setting up the fork

-First, go to the [ansible github official page](https://github.com/ansible/ansible) and click on the fork button.
+First, go to the [official Ansible GitHub page](https://github.com/ansible/ansible) and click on the fork button.

 ![Fork ansible]({{ "/assets/contribute-to-ansible/fork-ansible.png" | absolute_url }})

-Wait a few moments and now your fork appear in your github account.
+After a short time, the project should now appear on your profile.

 ![Now ansible was forked]({{ "/assets/contribute-to-ansible/forked.png" | absolute_url }})

+#### b.
+Setting up your git environment
-Now prepare your local environment.
+Now, let's prepare the local environment.
+First, set up the basicgit information:
 ```sh
 $ # setup your identity
 $ git config --global user.name "<your name>"